Vigneshkalvium/E-Commerce_follow_along/README.md

 - Create a DELETE API endpoint using Express.js.
 - Use Mongoose to find and delete the document by its ID.
 - Ensure validation and error handling for a smooth deletion process.

+# Milestone 15

+In Milestone 15, you will learn how to create a reusable Nav component and integrate it across multiple pages, including Home, My Products, Add Product, and Cart.
+The focus will be on ensuring smooth navigation and making the navbar fully responsive for all screen sizes.
+By completing this milestone, you will gain a deeper understanding of component reusability and navigation in web applications, improving both user experience and maintainability. 🚀

+# Milestone 16

+In this milestone, you will create a new page to display detailed information for each product, including an option to adjust quantity and an "Add to Cart" button.
+This will enhance the user experience by allowing better product interaction.
+Once completed, push your code to a public GitHub repository, update the README with your progress, and submit the repository link as required. 🚀